dack8484/alBha/README.md

 # alBha
 Alpha28 but there's no space and the B key is 3u long.
-PCBs have been ordered, firmware is also done.
-DrHigsby made a case, which is also open source.
-PCBs are here, and cases have been ordered. https://github.com/drhigsby/B-Case.
+Everything has been tested.
+You will need to file down the plate around the stabilizers. https://github.com/drhigsby/B-Case.
 There is no stopping this anymore.
 You cannot stop this.

 here is the kle: